English church monuments: Tudor period

 Renaissance artistic influences, originating in Italy during the fifteenth century, first reached England in the early sixteenth century through travelling craftsmen.
 In the 1510s, the Italian sculptor Pietro Torrigiani was commissioned to create monuments for Henry VII and his mother Lady Margaret Beaufort at Westminster Abbey, introducing Renaissance elements to English monumental art.
 However, this initial adoption was tentative and did not immediately transform monument design across the country.

 The first broader application of Renaissance forms occurred around 1520 when Henry Marney employed foreign craftsmen at Layer Marney in Essex, decorating both his house and nearby church monument with terracotta Renaissance details.
 This was part of a small group of terracotta monuments in East Anglia that represented early experiments with the new style.

 Monument to Sir Randal Brereton (d.1522) and his wife, St Oswald's, Malpas, Cheshire.
 A superb example of an alabaster Tudor tomb chest with effigies.

 More widespread adoption of Renaissance decoration began in the 1530s, though the basic structure of monuments remained largely unchanged from Gothic predecessors.
 Renaissance ornamental elements such as candelabra, wreaths, pilasters, twisted columns and roundels became increasingly common.
 These decorative innovations can be seen enriching otherwise traditional monument forms, with Renaissance details applied to conventional tomb chests and effigies.

 Henry VIII's break with Rome, formalized in the Act of Supremacy of 1534, significantly impacted both monument design and church decoration.
-The abolition of chantries through parliamentary acts of 1545 and 1547, combined with the elimination of the Doctrine of Intercession, meant that saintly imagery disappeared from new monuments.
+The abolition of chantries through acts of Parliament – the Dissolution of Colleges Act 1545 and the Dissolution of Colleges Act 1547 – combined with the elimination of the Doctrine of Intercession, meant that saintly imagery disappeared from new monuments.
 Religious hostility led to the removal or defacement of existing religious imagery, particularly during Edward VI's reign.
 The whitewashing of church walls, previously covered with religious paintings, created additional space for wall-mounted monuments, making this form of commemoration more popular.

 The Reformation also resulted in the departure of Italian sculptors from the English court, taking with them advanced techniques such as bronze casting that would not return to England until the second quarter of the seventeenth century.
 Monumental brass production, which had already begun to decline during the fifteenth century and stagnated around the turn of the sixteenth century, was further affected during the Reformation as many existing brasses were destroyed, particularly in monastic churches.
 This destruction likely discouraged both patrons and craftsmen from producing new brasses.
 By 1550 there was improvement in design, but the metal used was of far lesser quality due to the establishment of English foundries producing thinner, cheaper sheets that allowed only shallow engraving.